derrick-code11/black-scientists-api/README.md

 ```

 ## Contributing
 It's my dream to make this API a bigger one 🚀🔥 hence your contributions are welcome!
 If you have any additions or suggestions for improvement, please feel free to submit a pull request.
-I'll happy to review them since they could provide a new learning experience.
+I'll be happy to review them since they could provide a new learning experience.

 ## Acknowledgment
 All info were sourced from [Wikipedia](https://wikipedia.com)